 Natural gas has a reputation of being a reliable and clean fuel, but purchasing this energy source isn’t always easy.
 Natural gas prices can be extremely volatile for reasons that are often unclear.
-Energy industry experts point to a variety of reasons for changing natural gas prices, including shifts in demand, weather, supply excesses, or constraints and the amount of gas in storage.
-Many operations managers pay close attention to natural gas price swings because of the direct correlation these prices have on their businesses.
+Energy industry experts point to a variety of reasons for changing natural gas prices including shifts in demand, weather, supply excesses or constraints and the amount of gas in storage.
+Many food and beverage processing operations managers pay close attention to natural gas price swings because of the direct correlation these prices have on their businesses.

 Within the past year and looking forward to the upcoming year, natural gas prices have smoothed out to a relatively constant $3.60-$5.80/dekatherm at the commonly traded Henry Hub pricing point in Louisiana, which is used by the New York Mercantile Exchange (NYMEX).
 The primary reason for this consistency in pricing has been the introduction of significant volumes of shale gas into the North American energy supply.

 Shale gas is natural gas that is trapped within the sedimentary rocks on the Earth’s surface and in water.
 Until recently, it has not been possible from a technological or economical standpoint to collect natural gas from shale.
 But with breakthroughs such as horizontal drilling, shale gas is now entering the gas supply pool in relatively large amounts.